-Not long ago, I wrote about a memorable moment shared with my 9-year old daughter, Kaelyn, who revealed to me in a wonderfully subtle, heartfelt way, her strong sense of empathy and human compassion.
-I feel that the ability to recognize and to some extent, share feelings such as sadness or happiness being experienced by others, is one of the most important qualities an individual can possess.
+Not long ago, I wrote about a memorable moment shared with my 9-year old daughter, Kaelyn, who revealed to me in a wonderfully subtle way, her strong sense of empathy and compassion.
+I feel that the ability to recognize and share feelings such as sadness or happiness being experienced by others is one of the most important qualities an individual can possess.
 Consequently, I also believe it’s one of the most important attributes for parents to nurture in our children.

 Kendall is a sweet, kind, intelligent girl.
 Like her mom, she’s beautiful with a gorgeous smile and dimples.
-Everyone who meets her seems naturally drawn to her (and yes– I am a “Doting Dad” and don’t apologize.
-I’ll often ask to be excused for this, but will never say “I’m sorry” for it!)
-At the same, Kendall has also always been relatively shy and quiet– sensitive, and never one to dominate socially.
+Everyone who meets her seems naturally drawn to her (Yes– I am a “Doting Dad” and don’t apologize for it!
+I may ask to be excused for this, but will never say I’m sorry for it!).
+Although people have always enjoyed engaging with Kendall, she herself has always been relatively shy and quiet, and never one to dominate socially.

-Most parents understand the anxieties a child faces when moving from elementary school to middle school.
+Most parents understand the anxiety a child faces when moving from elementary school to middle school.
 All of a sudden, our children are no longer being coddled.
 They’re getting up at the crack of dawn, being thrown together with kids from other schools.
 Their bodies are changing.
 They have class schedules and lockers.
-And for 6th graders– well, they’re at the very bottom of the totem pole and perhaps their greatest wish is simply that no 7th or 8th grader will even notice them at all.
+And for 6th graders, well, they’re at the very bottom of the totem pole and perhaps their greatest wish is simply that no 7th or 8th grader will even notice them at all.
 They’re just trying not to get run over during the stampede between classes.

-As much as Kendall loves school and being with her friends, she struggled against a merciless battle of anxiety last year.
+As much as Kendall loves school and being with her friends, she struggled against a merciless battle with anxiety last year.
 She was continually plagued with fits of nausea.
 She would throw up– often several times a day, moving back and forth from class to the clinic.
 Often, she would have to come home.
 She missed parts of over 60 days during the year!
 Most heart-wrenching, Kendall didn’t even understand what was happening to her.
 She was excited about 6th grade and desperately desired to be at school with her friends!
 That excitement was simply morphing into anxiety.

-Fortunately, we are blessed to live in an incredible school district with some outstanding administrators and teachers, and an awesome community of supportive friends and family.
-Our school officials provided us with heartfelt support, helping monitor Kendall and keeping us current with respect to her classwork.
+Fortunately, we are blessed to live in an incredible school district with some outstanding administrators and teachers, as well as an awesome community of supportive friends and family.
+Our local school officials provided us with heartfelt support, helping monitor Kendall and helping her stay current with her classwork.
 Similarly, our friends reached out to help any way they could.

-Shortly thereafter, a 5th grade teacher approached us with a similar request, this time asking if Kendall would speak to her entire class.
+Shortly thereafter, a 5th-grade teacher approached us with a similar request, this time asking if Kendall would speak to her entire class.
 And once again, she obliged cheerfully.

-The program is beautifully simple and straightforward.
-If a child is having difficulty with anxiety for any reason, they can call on Kendall or another volunteer peer mentor, boy or girl (Kendall has since recruited some of her friends), to simply reach out to that child– to speak with them; be a friendly face in the hall; help set expectations; and basically provide encouragement from a friendly, “wise elder”– one who has lived through the experience.
+“Ask Me Anything” is beautifully simple and straightforward.
+If a child is having difficulty with anxiety for any reason, they can call on Kendall or another volunteer peer mentor, boy or girl (Kendall has since recruited some of her friends to assist), to simply reach out to that child– to speak with them, be a friendly face in the hall, help set their expectations, and basically provide encouragement from a friendly, “wise elder”– one who has lived through the experience.

-We can’t wait to see!
+We can’t wait to see.